Our Creative Curriculum

 We promote independent and creative ways of learning and showcasing children's work and ideas.
-Teachers set 'enrichment work' throughout each term to ignite a passion for further research and learning.
+Teachers set 'enrichment work' throughout each term to ignite a passion for further research and learning - My Enrichment Book.
 We embrace and celebrate the fact that we all express our ideas in different ways and learning styles vary.

 Religious Education and Collective Worship

 The religious education taught in school is based on the Walsall Authority’s Agreed Syllabus.
 This subject may be taught as part of our Creative Curriculum.
 Time is allocated for pupils to learn about the Christian faith plus an insight into other major world faiths, so developing a greater understanding of the variety of religious festivals and celebrations, thus preparing children for life in our multi-cultural society.